jungeskrg/jungeskrg/README.md

 - 👋 Hi, I’m @jungeskrg
-- 👀 I’m interested in IT, Books, Crypto, Languages.
+- 👀 I’m interested in IT, Books, Crypto, Languages, Travel the World.
 - 🌱 I’m currently learning Front-End Development on EBAC and DevMedia.
-- 📫 How to reach me junges.krg@gmail.com
+- 📫 How to reach me? junges.krg@gmail.com

 <!---
 jungeskrg/jungeskrg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.